Top Cardano Projects in 2023: Best Cardano DApps Worth Knowing!

 “One surprising area of growth on Cardano is in the NFT space.
 About 40% of all the applications that are being deployed are NFT-related… About $270 million a month in NFT volume.
 So, $3 billion a year, and there’s tons of incredible work in the metaverse space, like Cornucopias and others, and it’s really impressive to see how fast it’s grown in just the last year.”

 And this growth is happening in the depths of a crypto winter to make it even more impressive.
+When looking at the upcoming projects launching on ADA, there are some really interesting upcoming NFT projects for sure.

 Another factor fuelling growth was the launch of the K EVM program.
 In March 2022, Milkomeda, an interoperability protocol that focuses on delivering EVM capabilities to non-EVM blockchains went live on the Cardano mainnet, allowing users to deploy Ethereum dApps on the Cardano network for the first time.
 This supported the introduction of Ethereum-based dApps and introduced liquidity into the Cardano sphere.